gtortone/mpmt-board/mkdocs/docs/deployment-server.md

 While SAMA installation is done using SAM-BA tool, Zynq installation is a quite complex task and it requires a properly configuration of deployment server.

+A script is available in mpmt-board repository (`scripts/populate-dir.sh`) to populate TFTP server home directory and SAMA support directory.
+User can set directories location changing `$TFTPDIR` and `$SUPPORTDIR` defined in the script.

+SAMA support directory can be used with SAM-BA to bring-up SAMA.

 All required files to copy on deployment server directories are available on mPMT board [release page](https://github.com/gtortone/mpmt-board/releases/latest).